mlflow/mlflow/docs/source/llm-tracking.rst

 multiple metrics at once.

 Predictions: :py:func:`mlflow.llm.log_predictions` logs inputs, outputs and prompts.
-Inputs and prompts could either be a list of strings or list of dict where as output would be a list of strings.
+Inputs and prompts could either be a list of strings or list of dict whereas the output would be a list of strings.

 Artifacts: :py:func:`mlflow.log_artifact` logs a local file or directory as an artifact, optionally taking an ``artifact_path`` to place it in within the run's artifact URI.
-Run artifacts can be organized into directories, so you can place the artifact in a directory this way.
+Run artifacts can be organized into directories, enabling nested storage in multiple different paradigms for logging of inputs and predictions.

 .. _where_llm_tracking_information_are_recorded:

 Where LLM Tracking Information Are Recorded
 =============================================
-All the tracking information is recorded as part of MLflow Experiment run.
+All the tracking information is recorded as part of a MLflow Experiment run.